Everything (except Fruit Trees) will be 20% Off!! ...yes, 20% (or 17% if you pay with Credit Card)

 The Hardneck varieties aren't quite ready yet, though.
 We cut the "scapes" last week - these are the false seed heads that shoot up out of the Hardnecks and curlicue around themselves; they don't produce viable seed, and are a drain on the main bulbs which are sizing up right now, so it's best to remove them.

+We'll wait another 2 weeks or so before lifting them out of the soil.
 Ooh, there is nothing like the smell of freshly-harvested garlic, straight from the warm soil!!

-Be sure to cure your garlic for a few weeks in a shaded, breezy location, and then review our little video on "How to Clean your Garlic" so it will keep for many months!
+Be sure to cureyour garlic for a few weeks in a shaded, breezy location, and then review our little video on "How to Clean your Garlic" so it will keep for many months!